NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 Project Scope Management

-The project scope management includes all the processes needed in order for the project to work successfully.
-Managing the project scope is mostly focused on defining and controlling what is and is not included in the project.
+Project scope management includes the processes needed for the project to deliver all required work—and only the required work.
+It focuses on defining and controlling what is and is not included in the project.

 project scope illustration